Goshido/android-vulkan/docs/srgb.md

 ## <a id="srgb-to-linear">_sRGB_ to _Linear_</a>

-Accoring to this [source](https://entropymine.com/imageworsener/srgbformula/) we have this equation:
+According to this [source](https://entropymine.com/imageworsener/srgbformula/) we have this equation:

 $$
 C_{linear}=